Object Expiration

-Tigris allows you to set up a expiration configuration for objects in a bucket through bucket lifecycle rules.
+Tigris allows you to set up expiration configuration for objects in a bucket through bucket lifecycle rules.
+The expiration is based on the last modified time of the object.

-The TTL can be set in two ways:
+The expiration can be set in two ways:

 You can specify expiration rules for your bucket using the [Tigris Dashboard](https://console.storage.dev/).